 Dr Lilienthal's active research profile informs his psychodynamic psychotherapy practice through a qualitative research process.
-These are his more recent publications.
+These are his more recent publications, many of which are internationally cited.
 Each is a major treatise of up to 20,000 words, published in New York, and accepted by peer review in the international community of practitioners and scholars.
 Each publication has the high imprimateur of SCOPUS-indexation.

 Addiction: The Discourse of Pathological Love of an Alluring Object